Best Adjustable Beds of 2023: Reviews and Buyer’s Guide

 We love this base because it has many of the same sleep-promoting bells and whistles as their Bed+, but costs a couple of hundred dollars less.
 With their Adjustable Bed, you can enjoy head and foot articulation, convenient under-bed lighting, a wireless remote, programmable positions, and one-click presets.

 One feature we really love about this base is its Zero-G (zero-gravity) preset.
-Sleeping in zero gravity offers many health benefits—it keeps your airways open, reducing snoring and sleep apnea; reduces pressure, preventing aches and pains; and promotes circulation, relieving swelling and other discomforts.
-To sleep in zero-gravity, you’ll want to adjust your head and feet slightly above your heart.
+Sleeping in zero gravity position offers many health benefits—it keeps your airways open, reducing your risk for snoring, problems related to sleep apnea; reduces pressure on your joints, preventing aches and pains; and promotes circulation, to aid in relieving swelling and other discomforts.
+To sleep in zero-gravity position, you’ll want to adjust your head and feet slightly above your heart.

 However, situating your base to achieve the zero-gravity position isn’t always easy.
 The Amerisleep Adjustable Bed has a one-click Zero-G preset that shifts you into this position in only a matter of seconds, helping you achieve better sleep with ease.
 It also has a “Flat” preset that shifts you back to your original position.